dibrugh/cource-pet-projects/marvel-comics/README.md

     8.3 Create new component - Error
         8.3.1 Create new Error class and export an instance, then import to Comics.js 8.3.2 Add styles to Error

+    8.4 Create new component - Characters
+    8.5 Create new mini-component - Notification

 9. Implement style modules to eliminate potential conflics/redefinings if we'd use same class names (e.i we will isolate .css files)